Exosome Characterization & Quality Analytics

 Q: What types of microbial exosomes can be characterized?

-A: We characterize bacterial outer membrane vesicles (OMVs), probiotic-derived exosomes, phage-derived vesicles, yeast extracellular vesicles, and other microbial EV preparations.
+A: We characterize bacterial outer membrane vesicles (OMVs), Gram-positive membrane vesicles (MVs), probiotic-derived EVs, fungal/yeast EVs, phage-derived vesicles, and other microbial EV preparations.

 Q: How much sample volume is required for a full characterization package?